Discover South Burnett Queensland Country

 After the kids had scoffed pancakes and iced chocolates, they ran outside to explore the grounds and talk to the cows, while the adults relaxed with a coffee and overflowing plates of bacon, perfectly cooked eggs, mushrooms, spinach and toast.

-In no hurry to return to the big smoke, we stopped off at Pottique Lavender Farm (I can recommend the lavender honey) and stocked up on peanuts of every imaginable flavour from The Peanut Wagon, before heading home.
+In no hurry to return to the big smoke, we stopped off at The Lavender Farm at Pottique (I can recommend the lavender honey) and stocked up on peanuts of every imaginable flavour from The Peanut Wagon, before heading home.

 Our thanks to Discover South Burnett for hosting us in your beautiful corner of Queensland.